Great American Songbook

 Impersonations, Improvisations and Requests

-Anything is up for grabs here.
-I’ve done marches, patriotic songs, country, some rock ‘n’ roll, my own improvisations based on anything at all, an instrumental cover of a show tune or two, and the celebrity impersonations of singers and actors that I picked up from the likes of Bobby Darin and Sammy Davis, Jr. Usually, these items are informal oddities done on the side, in addition to the serious emphasis on the genres previously mentioned.
+These include, but are not limited to: marches, patriotic songs, country, some rock ‘n’ roll, my own improvisations based on anything at all, an instrumental cover of a show tune or two, and the celebrity impersonations of singers and actors that I picked up from the likes of Bobby Darin and Sammy Davis, Jr. Usually, these items are informal oddities done on the side, in addition to the serious emphasis on the genres previously mentioned.

 This usually consists of the most famous or accessible parts of larger compositions.
 These might be taken from such source material as operas (Bizet’s Carmen, Rossini’s William Tell, Verdi’s Aida), ballet scores (Nutcracker, Swan Lake, Pineapple Poll), symphonies, orchestral and/or piano works, and others.
 Stylistically, they are either done in their original versions or updated to styles such as jazz piano (Ramsey Lewis’s version of the Habanera from Carmen, which he simply calls “Carmen”).